endurodave/DelegateMQ/docs/DETAILS.md

 ## Example Projects

 Remote delegate example projects are located within the `example/sample-projects` directory and explained in [Sample Projects](#sample-projects).
-Most sample projects rely upon one or more external libraries as documented in [Example Setup](#examples-setup).

-The [system-architecture](#system-architecture) project located within the `example\sample-projects\system-architecture` directory is a client-server application that runs on Windows or Linux, showcasing various delegate-based design techniques, including remote communication, asynchronous callbacks/APIs, and more.
-The application builds rely upon the ZeroMQ and MessagePack external libraries as explained in [Example Setup](#examples-setup).
+The [system-architecture](#system-architecture) project located within the `example\sample-projects\system-architecture-no-deps` directory is a client-server application with no external library dependencies.
+The app runs on Windows and Linux, showcasing various delegate-based design techniques, including remote communication, asynchronous callbacks/APIs, and more.

-The other example projects narrowly demonstrate a particular remote delegate combination of transport and serialization libraries.

 ## Examples Setup